Yamal hat-trick fires Barca four points clear in LaLiga title race

 Barcelona have 64 points while second-placed Real are on 60 points ahead of their home game against Getafe on Monday.
 Villarreal remain a distant third on 51.

+It was a pulsating, finely balanced encounter in which the scoreline failed to reflect the drama.

+Villarreal created a number of chances and repeatedly exposed Barcelona's defensive line, but were punished by an 18-year-old in devastating form.

-Yamal put the hosts ahead in the 28th minute after Fermin Lopez robbed Pape Gueye and slipped a pass down the right for the 18-year-old to finish low inside the left post.
+Yamal put the hosts ahead in the 28th minute after Fermin Lopez robbed Pape Gueye and slipped a pass down the right for the teenager to finish low inside the left post.

 He doubled the lead nine minutes later with a dazzling solo run, controlling a long ball on the right wing before cutting inside past Sergi Cardona and Alvaro Moleiro to curl an unstoppable shot into the top corner.